How do epic movies like Close Encounters, 2001 Space Odyssey, Arrival, Contact and others capture our imagination?

 Reluctance → Struggle → Mastery

 But this is something different.
-The pattern builds progressively, recursively, through each act.
-That rhythm repeats like a spiral staircase.
+The pattern builds progressively, recursively.

 Progressive Epic